 Brady is the author of four books of poetry, To Banquet with the Ethiopians: A Memoir of Life Before the Alphabet (Broadstone 2015), Fathom, (WordTech 2007); Weal (1999 Snyder Prize from Ashland Poetry Press); and Forged Correspondences, (New Myths, 1996) chosen for Ploughshares’ “Editors’ Shelf” by Maxine Kumin.

-His essay collection, By Heart: Reflections of a Rust-Belt Bard, (University of Tennessee, 2008) won a Gold Medal from ForeWord Magazine.
+His essay collection, Phantom Signs: The Muse in Universe City appeared from the University of Tennessee Press in 2019.
+By Heart: Reflections of a Rust-Belt Bard, (University of Tennessee, 2008) won a Gold Medal from ForeWord Magazine.
 A memoir, To Prove My Blood: A Tale of Emigrations & The Afterlife, was published by Ashland Poetry Press in 2003.
 He co‑edited, with James F.Carens, Critical Essays on James Joyce’s Portrait of the Artist as a Young Man, (Twayne,1998) and edited Poems & Their Making: A Conversation (Etruscan Press, 2015).

 He is Executive Director of Etruscan Press, a national literary publishing house which he co-founded in 2001.
 Etruscan has been named one of five 2015 finalists for the AWP Small Press Award, produced three National Book Award Finalists and a Longlist nominee, earned four NEA grants, won the Roethke Prize, and had work reprinted in Best American Poetry, 2007 & 2008.
 He also was the founding director of the NEOMFA Program from 2004-2006.